BuvinJT/distbuilder/docs/QuickStart.md

 Both the distbuilder installation, and the use of *some features within it*, require [pip](https://docs.python.org/3/installing/index.html).
-More than likley, you already have that installed.
+More than likely, you already have that installed.
 If not, note that the installation process may be slightly different based on your platform or environmental details (e.g. having multiple Python installations).
 The scope of such matters is beyond what can be addressed here.
 Refer to these links as a starting point: